rgknp/AIDayLabs/lab02.2-building_bots/building_bots-sdk_v4/1_Topics_and_Regex.md

 #### Building the SDK

-> Note: You can either install the packages locally, or use NuGet Package Manager and add the packages.
-Because the product is in pre-release (as of today 4/24/2018), sometimes changes will be reflected in the SDK faster than in the NuGet packages.
-You can try using the NuGet packages, but if you run into issues, you'll need to follow the below steps to build the SDK.
-We recommend building the SDK, not using the NuGet, until the SDK is officially released.
+> Note: You can either **install the packages locally**, or use **NuGet Package Manager** and add the packages.
+Because the product is in pre-release (as of today 5/1/2018), sometimes changes will be reflected in the SDK faster than in the NuGet packages. **We recommend using the NuGet packages** (explained in 1.2) for the purposes of these labs, but if you want to be on the latest build, you can follow the instructions below.

 Follow the [instructions here to build the SDK](https://github.com/Microsoft/botbuilder-dotnet/wiki/Building-the-SDK).